archi-Doc/ValueLink/README.md

 The terms

 - Object: An object that stores information and is the target to be connected.
-- Goshujin: A owner class of the objects.
+- Goshujin: An owner class of the objects.
 It's for storing and manipulating objects.
 - Chain: Chain is like a generic collection.
 Goshujin can have multiple Chains that manage objects in various ways.
 - Link: Link is like a node.
 An object can have multiple Links that hold information about relationships between objects.